 Although the concept of internal strength can be regarded as the basis of a natural way of eliciting distribution functions, it does not really provide us with a useful means of comparing the nature of distribution functions that have been already elicited for different random variables.
 Therefore, once a distribution function has been elicited, an alternative concept of strength is required so that the function can be interpreted in this more outward-looking context.
 This alternative concept of strength will be referred to as external strength.
 It is a concept that not only can be applied to distribution functions that need to be derived using the kind of systematic elicitation process referred to in the previous section, but also to distribution functions that are directly identified as providing the best representations of our beliefs, which will be referred to as `given' distribution functions, e.g.\ the distribution function of a variable that represents the outcome of a well-understood physical process.
 As was the case for internal strength, the concept of external strength will be defined separately for continuous and for discrete distribution functions.

 {\bf Definition 5: External strength for elicited or given continuous distribution functions}

 Let two continuous random variables $X$ and $Y$ of possibly different dimensions have elicited or given distribution functions $F_X(x)$ and $G_Y(y)$ respectively.
-We define the set of events $\mathcal{F}[a]$ as in equation~(\ref{equ8}), and we define the set $\mathcal{G}[a]$ in the same way with respect to the variable $Y$ instead of $X$ and the distribution function $G_Y(y)$ instead of $F_X(x)$.
+As in Definition~3, we specify the set of events $\mathcal{F}[a]$ according to equation~(\ref{equ8}), and let us define the set $\mathcal{G}[a]$ in the same way but with respect to the variable $Y$ instead of the variable $X$ and the distribution function $G_Y(y)$ instead of $F_X(x)$.

-It now follows that, for a given discrete or continuous reference set of events $R$ that are independent of $X$ and $Y$, the function $F_X(x)$ is defined as being externally stronger than the function $G_Y(y)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if This definition can be interpreted as meaning that if the function $F_X(x)$ is judged as being externally stronger than the function $G_Y(y)$ then, relative to the reference event $R(\lambda)$, it better represents the uncertainty associated with the variable $X$ than $G_Y(y)$ represents the uncertainty associated with the variable $Y$.
+For a given discrete or continuous reference set of events $R$, we will now define the function $F_X(x)$ as being externally stronger than the function $G_Y(y)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if This definition can be interpreted as meaning that if the function $F_X(x)$ is judged as being externally stronger than the function $G_Y(y)$ then, relative to the reference event $R(\lambda)$, it better represents the uncertainty associated with the variable $X$ than $G_Y(y)$ represents the uncertainty associated with the variable $Y$.

 In comparison to the definition of internal strength in equation~(\ref{equ3}), it is naturally appealing to have the maximization operator on the right-hand side of equation~(\ref{equ4}) instead of the minimization operator, as this of course implies that all the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ are greater than any similarity in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{G}[\lambda] \}$.
-However, it would not have been sensible to have defined internal strength such that the maximization instead of the minimization operator appears on the right-hand side of equation~(\ref{equ3}), as using such a strong condition as the basis for an elicitation process would generally impede the ease with which such a process could develop.
+However, it would not have been sensible to have defined internal strength such that the maximization instead of the minimization operator appears on the right-hand side of equation~(\ref{equ3}), as using such a strong condition as the basis for a probability elicitation process would generally impede the ease with which such a process could develop.